skashfaazim/DS_Team_1_Project/README.md

 # Business case

 Our team has selected the Bike Sharing dataset and will be investigating “Usage Patterns and Optimization.”
-By analyzing when and under what conditions demand rises or falls, stakeholders like bike‑sharing companies can improve fleet allocation, municipal governing bodies and planning staff can efficiently organize infrastructure and maintenance, and public health initiatives can be strengthened by encouraging more people to choose cycling as a safe, reliable mode of transport.
-Stakeholders should note that this dataset is geographically and temporally limited to Washington D.C. and to the years 2011-2012.
+By analyzing when and under what conditions demand rises or falls, stakeholders like bike‑sharing companies can improve fleet allocation, municipal governing bodies and planning staff can efficiently organize infrastructure and maintenance, and public health officials can implement initiatives (e.g. helmet safety campaigns) during peak ridership.
+Stakeholders should note that this dataset is spatiotemporally limited to Washington D.C. from 2011 to 2012 and findings might not be reflective of ridership trends in other cities or other years.

-These are the research questions that we will be focussing on analysis upon for this project:
+These are the research questions that we will be focusing our analysis upon for this project:
-1. How do casual vs. registered ridership patterns vary based on time of day, day of the week and type of day (i.e. weekday, weekend, holiday)?
+1. How do casual vs. registered ridership patterns vary chronologically (based on time of day and day of the week)?
-2. How do weather conditions influence registered vs. casual ridership?
+2. How do casual vs.registered ridership patterns vary based on weather conditions (temperature, humidity, windspeed)?

-We sourced our raw dataset by downloading them from the links below:
+We sourced our raw dataset by downloading from the link below:
     - https://archive.ics.uci.edu/dataset/275/bike+sharing+dataset